The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 Examples

-The following example shows how to use the DISTINCT_PUSHDOWN hint to enable the distribution of the DISTINCT operation in a distributed query.
-By default, the DISTINCT operation is pushed down without adding the hint.
+The following example demonstrates how to use the DISTINCT_PUSHDOWN hint to enable the pushdown of the DISTINCT operation during distributed execution.
+If no hint is specified, the DISTINCT operation is pushed down by default.

--- Use the `DISTINCT_PUSHDOWN` hint to distribute the `DISTINCT` operation in a distributed query.
+-- Use the `DISTINCT_PUSHDOWN` hint to push down the `DISTINCT` operation to each partition node during distributed query execution.

 CREATE TABLE tp1(c1 INT, c2 INT, c3 INT) PARTITION BY HASH(c1) PARTITIONS 10;